FrancescoBenedetto99/Suspected-Pneumonia---SLHD-PROJECT/README.md

 # Suspected Pneumonia Mortality Prediction Model

+Project for the Statistical Learning for Healthcare Data course held at Politecnico di Milano by Professor Manuela Ferrario.

 ## Project Overview

 The goal of this project is to develop a predictive model that estimates the mortality of critically ill patients suspected of having pneumonia.
 The dataset used includes data from 585 patients with varying types of pneumonia, such as COVID-19, bacterial pneumonia, and other viral types.
 The key objective is to predict patient mortality by analyzing clinical features and understanding the factors contributing to patient outcomes.
 Special attention is given to clinical parameters such as bronchoalveolar lavage (BAL) and ICU length of stay.